Terry McMillan: Career

 McMillan's first book, Mama, was published in 1987.
-Unsatisfied with her publisher's limited promotion of Mama, McMillian promoted her own debut novel by writing thousands of booksellers, particularly African-American bookstores, and the book soon sold out of its initial first hardcover printing of 5,000 copies.
+The Harlem Writers Guild had encouraged her to expand one of her short stories of the same name into the novel format.
+McMillan worked for a month and a half at the MacDowell and Yaddo artist colonies while writing.
+Unsatisfied with her publisher's limited promotion of Mama, McMillan promoted her own debut novel by writing to thousands of booksellers, particularly African-American bookstores, and the book soon sold out of its initial first hardcover printing of 5,000 copies.
+Many of these were presales, and she set up readings and her own book tour to continue the book's promotion as well.